universal-ctags/citre/docs/user-manual/getting-started-on-tags-backend.md

    to save the options, close the buffer, and generate the tags file.

-Once you've created such a file, run `M-x citre-update-this-tags-file` again to update it. `/path/to/project/.ctags.d/0.ctags` is also a standard path recognised by ctags program, so you can also update it by running `ctags` in a shell the project root.
+Once you've created such a file, run `M-x citre-update-this-tags-file` again to update it. `/path/to/project/.ctags.d/0.ctags` is a standard path recognised by ctags program, so you can also update it by running `ctags` in a shell the project root.

-You can edit the updating recipe later by `citre-edit-tags-file-recipe`.
+You can edit the option file later by `citre-edit-tags-file-recipe`.

 #### The simpler way